 7) Valve stem bore – the hole that allows air to be added to the tire; the valve stem itself be made of rubber or metal.

-Wheel rims are made from a few different materials, which does not only affect the look of the wheels, but more importantly, their strength, weight and durability.
+Wheel rims are made from a few different materials, which does not only affect the look of the wheels but, more importantly, their strength, weight and durability.
 Here are the most common types:

-2) Aluminum alloy – strike a solid balance between strength, weight, durability and cost, so all types of cars from every automaker are fitted with aluminum wheels, from sedans, to trucks, to luxury cars
+2) Aluminum alloy – strike a solid balance between strength, weight, durability and cost, so all types of cars from every automaker are fitted with aluminum wheels, from sedans to trucks, to luxury cars

 1) Make sure it fits in the wheel well